 - No visible regrowth after 4 months of consistent care following extension removal or known mechanical trauma: at this point, a clinician can assess whether the follicle itself is damaged and whether prescription treatment is appropriate.

 The bottom line is that water is genuinely useful as part of a lash-care routine, mostly through gentle cleansing, hydration, and keeping the lash line healthy.
 But calling it a growth trigger overstates what it can do.
 This is especially important if you’re wondering, does contact solution make your eyelashes grow growth trigger.
 Some people wonder whether green tea can make eyelashes grow, but the evidence is not strong enough to treat it as a true growth option does green tea make your eyelashes grow.
 Salt water is not a reliable growth trigger for eyelashes either, and it can be more irritating than helpful.
 No food has strong evidence for making eyelashes grow, though nutrition can support overall hair and skin health growth trigger.
 If you want longer, thicker lashes, pair good daily hygiene with a conditioning oil or peptide serum for maintenance, and talk to a dermatologist about bimatoprost if you want clinically meaningful growth.
+A review in Clinical and Cosmetic Investigation and Dermatology explains that bimatoprost is believed to work by prolonging anagen duration, increasing hair bulb thickness and melanogenesis, and shifting follicles from telogen to anagen while delaying exogen bimatoprost if you want clinically meaningful growth.
 Give any approach at least 8 to 12 weeks before deciding it is not working, because that is simply how follicle biology moves.

 FAQ